vsatyakiran/SEO/README.md

 # 1. Understanding how search engines work

--`Crawling:` Search engines use crawlers to discover pages on the web by following links and using sitemaps.
+- `Crawling:` Search engines use crawlers to discover pages on the web by following links and using sitemaps.

 - `Rendering:` Search engines generate how the page will look using HTML, JavaScript and CSS information.